-Note that "NAT HLA Airspace" is a re-designation of the airspace formerly known as the "North Atlantic Minimum Navigational Performance Specifications Airspace (NAT MNPSA)" but excludes those portions of SHANWICK OCA which form the SOTA and BOTA areas and includes the BODO OCEANIC FIR.
+Note that "NAT HLA" is a re-designation of the airspace formerly known as the "North Atlantic Minimum Navigational Performance Specifications Airspace (NAT MNPSA)" but excludes those portions of SHANWICK OCA which form the SOTA and BOTA areas and includes the BODO OCEANIC FIR.
 This re-designation is the third of the milestones of the "MNPS to PBN Transition Plan" for the North Atlantic Region and is effective from 04 February 2016.
-However, recognizing that ICAO Annex 6 allows for a "minimum navigation performance specification" to be regionally specified in Regional Supplementary Procedures Doc 7030, it has been determined to maintain reference to a "MNPS" in the NAT Region within NAT Doc 7030 and in this guidance material (Doc 007), within particular contexts.
-Thus, approvals initially issued to operate in the NAT MNPSA are referred to as "NAT MNPS" approvals and approvals issued to operate in the NAT HLA are referred to as "NAT HLA MNPS" approvals.
+Approvals initially issued to operate in the NAT MNPSA are referred to as "NAT MNPS" approvals and approvals issued to operate in the NAT HLA are referred to as "NAT HLA" approvals.

-Pilots MUST NOT fly across the North Atlantic within NAT HLA airspace, nor at flight levels 290 to 410 inclusive anywhere within the NAT Region, unless they are in possession of the appropriate Approval(s) issued by the State of Registry or the State of the Operator.
-It should be noted that State Approvals for NAT

-MNPSA operations granted prior to 04 February 2016 will be valid for NAT HLA operations.
+Pilots MUST NOT fly across the North Atlantic within the NAT HLA, nor at flight levels 290 to 410 inclusive anywhere within the NAT Region, unless they are in possession of the appropriate Approval(s) issued by the State of Registry or the State of the Operator.
+It should be noted that State Approvals for NAT MNPSA operations granted prior to 04 February 2016 will be valid for NAT HLA operations.
 Except that those Approvals issued prior to 01 January 2015 and based upon the earlier "6.3 NMs" MNPS standard, will not be valid beyond January 2020.

-Although aircraft and pilots may fly above the NAT HLA without the requisite of a NAT HLA MNPS Approval, it is important that crews of such aircraft have both an understanding of the operational procedures and systems employed in the NAT HLA and specific knowledge of any active organized route structures.
+Although aircraft and pilots may fly above the NAT HLA without the requisite of a NAT HLA Approval, it is important that crews of such aircraft have both an understanding of the operational procedures and systems employed in the NAT HLA and specific knowledge of any active organized route structures.